 There will be opportunity to interact with the lecturer throughout the session, both though allocated Q&A sessions, or leaving text based questions throughout the presentation which the lecturer will be able to answer at convenient opportunities.

-The cost of registering for this webinar will be £90+VAT for one part/£150+VAT for both parts.
+The cost of registering for this webinar will be £210+VAT.

 If you would like to register and pay now, please click the button below "Register Now".
 If you would prefer an invoice (for VAT exemptions/ purchase order requirement etc...) please click the button "send me an invoice" and complete the registration form, and our admin team will be in touch.